Krzysztof Sobieraj

-Krzysztof Sobieraj (born 25 August 1981) is a Polish football manager and former player.
-He most recently managed KP Starogard Gdański.
+Krzysztof Sobieraj (born 25 August 1981) is a Polish professional football manager and former player.
+He is currently in charge of IV liga Pomerania club KP Starogard Gdański.

 Coaching career

 Sobieraj started his coaching career at the age of 28.
 He terminated his contract with Arka Gdynia to become a player-manager at LZS Lubrzanka Kajetanów.
 Sobieraj signed a contract until the end of 2009.
-In 10 games in charge, the team recorded 2 victories and 1 draw.
-Sobieraj played in all matches, playing the full 90 minutes and scoring 1 goal.
+In 10 league games in charge, the team recorded two victories and two draws.
+Sobieraj played in all matches, playing the full 90 minutes and scoring once.
 In 2010, he continued as a player, signing with Olimpia Elbląg.

-In August 2019, Sobieraj joined Ogniwo Sopot, once again as a player-manager.
+In August 2018, Sobieraj joined Ogniwo Sopot, once again as a player-manager.
 Sobieraj was invited by his former teammate from Arka Gdynia, Tomasz Mazurkiewicz, who at the time worked for the club.
-On 4 April 2019 Sobieraj left his position to become assistant manager of Wisła Płock under his former manager from Arka Gdynia, Leszek Ojrzyński.
+On 4 April 2019, Sobieraj left his position to become assistant manager of Wisła Płock under his former manager from Arka Gdynia, Leszek Ojrzyński.

-During 2018-2019, Sobieraj also worked as a youth coach at Gdyńska AP Dąbrowa and KP Frajda Gdynia.
+From 2018 to 2019, Sobieraj also worked as a youth coach at Gdyńska AP Dąbrowa and KP Frajda Gdynia.

 On 11 October 2019, Sobieraj was appointed assistant manager of his former club Arka Gdynia under manager Aleksandar Rogić.
 Rogić was fired on 10 March 2020 and Sobieraj took charge of the team for the rest of the season.
+Three days after his appointment, Ekstraklasa was suspended due to the outbreak of COVID-19 pandemic, and he was replaced on 10 May 2020 by Ireneusz Mamrot without managing Arka in an official match.